joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_quasi-integral_parts_of_justice/prologue.md

 (2) Whether transgression is a special sin?
 (3) Whether omission is a special sin?
 (4) Of the comparison between omission and transgression.

-* Whether To Decline From Evil And To Do Good Are Parts Of Justice?
-* Whether Transgression Is A Special Sin?
-* Whether Omission Is A Special Sin?
-* Whether A Sin Of Omission Is More Grievous Than A Sin Of Transgression?